Bathroom Electric Radiators

 No. Electric radiators are not designed for towel drying.
 Covering your radiators with towels, clothes or other items will reduce the radiators’ performance and may cause a fire hazard.
 If you want to use your bathroom heaters to dry towels, you may want to consider an electric towel rail instead.

-All of our electric radiator ranges are available with a wide range of power wattages, so we can guarantee that you’ll always be able to find the right combination of radiators to efficiently heat bathrooms of all sizes – no matter how large or how small.
-To work out what size radiator you need to heat your bathroom, simply enter the dimensions of the room into our interactive radiator calculator.
+All of our electric radiator and towel rail ranges are available with a wide range of power wattages, so we can guarantee that you’ll always be able to find the right combination of heaters to efficiently heat bathrooms of all sizes – no matter how large or how small.
+To work out what size radiator you need to heat your room, simply enter the dimensions of the room into our interactive radiator calculator.
 The calculator will tell you the minimum wattage required to heat the room efficiently.
-You will then need to find a radiator which equals or exceeds this wattage.
+You will then need to find a towel rail or radiator which equals or exceeds this wattage.

 Bathrooms can become inefficient to heat if you regularly leave windows open after baths or showers, or your bathroom has an over-active extractor fan.
-This is because the hot air the radiators produce will be sucked outside straight away, leaving the radiator working continuously to top up the heat.
-If you need to keep the windows open to prevent damp and condensation, you might want to look for electric radiators with an open window sensor.
-Electrorad Digi-Line Radiators feature open window detectors which will switch the radiators off if they sense a continual drain of heat within the room.
+This is because the hot air the radiators or towel rails produce will be sucked outside straight away, leaving the radiator working continuously to top up the heat.
+If you need to keep the windows open to prevent damp and condensation, you might want to look for an electric towel rail with an open window sensor.
+Open window detectors switch heating appliances off if they sense a continual drain of heat within the room.
 This prevents you wasting energy throwing heat out of the window after a bath or shower.